toolmantim/fig-buildbox-agent/Readme.md

 fig scale agent=4
 ```

+### Running the agent without fig

+You don't need to run the agent itself using fig. ALl you need is fig installed, Docker installed and running, and to use the `bootstrap.fig.sh` for the fig agents.

-## App Setup
+## Project Setup

+### fig.yml

 Every app must have a `fig.yml` which defines an `app` container.
 The app container is where your build scripts are executed inside of.

 See [fig-ci-test-app](https://github.com/toolmantim/fig-ci-test-app) for an example and [http://fig.sh/](http://fig.sh/) for more details.

-## Buildbox Project Settings
+### Build pipeline

 The agent starts with the metadata `fig=true`, so you can target fig-enabled agents in your Build Pipeline Settings.

-Your build script paths are as normal, they'll simply execute inside your `app` fig container.
+Your build script execute inside your `app` fig container, so they're entered just as normal.